2sic/oqtane-theme-2shine-bs5/readme.md

 1. Resources / multi-language of various parts
 1. Theme definion should have names
 1. Breadcrum should allow `auto` to only show if it has depth
+1. configurable settings don't work at all ATM
+1. Nav features
+  1. ability to exclude pages (especially on home level)

+### Lower Priority

+1. ideally try to move out the js for the page to the project Cre8ive
+1.

 ---